hareom284/tryhackme/December/004_Introduction to Port Forwarding.md

 **Without Firewall:**
 ```
-Internet  í  Your Computer (All ports open)
+Internet  ?
+Your Computer (All ports open)
-             ë
+             ?
          Vulnerable to:
          - Unauthorized access
          - Port scans